 Putting some forethought into a social first strategy that actually speaks to your market will create a pipeline that feeds itself.

-Start conversations, answer questions, further discussions, leverage video and try listening to what your audience wants before you start posting about what you need.
+Start conversations, answer questions, further discussions, leverage video and try listening to what your audience actually wants before you start posting about what you need.

 It’s important to connect your social noise to some inbound channel, or next step, that allows you to build on those engagements.

-Too many recruiters have become tunnel visioned over metrics and look to quickly justify results from their social activity.
+Too many recruiters have become tunnel-visioned over metrics and look to quickly justify results from their social activity.

 It’s the consequence of coming from a performance culture where our recruitment activity and ratios are scrutinised at every corner.
+I know as a contingent industry we are only ever paid for the result, however, social selling is a different game altogether.

 How much resource will content marketing, social scheduling and email chains take and how do they actually impact on interviews and hiring?